 The things already posted here are all great advice.
 Go, have a good time, it's a great party, but take care it an be really, really dangerous.

 I loved Vang Vieng!!!
 I went summer 2008 and the view is spectacular!
-If you are just planning to hang at the bars and not go see caves or tubing be prepared for lots of Family Guy and Friends. about 9 years agoAnswered by BB via WorldNomads.com
+If you are just planning to hang at the bars and not go see caves or tubing be prepared for lots of Family Guy and Friends. over 9 years agoAnswered by BB via WorldNomads.com

 I have personally done this.... but in my case stuck to floating down the river in my inner tube, happy with the relaxed pace and the bautiful scenery.
 It was the dry season though and there was nothing resembling a raging torrent of water.
 Neither did I jump from the cliffs or crazy rope swings.
 So my memory is a great one... and a safe one.